In association with

 If an employee isn’t sure about coming back to work, you could:

-• consider a flexible work arrangement, eg job sharing, to help keep valuable experience within your company
+• consider a flexible work arrangement, for example, job sharing, to help keep valuable experience within your company

-• offer an incentive to encourage them to return, eg a cash bonus after they’ve been back at work for a set period of time.
+• offer an incentive to encourage them to return, for example, a cash bonus after they have been back at work for a set period of time.

 Parental leave(external link) — Employment New Zealand